 In this episode we gave you some concrete tips about ways to help your student use senior year of high school to make sure they have the skills that will help them succeed in college.

 We mentioned three of our favorite books in this episode.
 We recommend them for further reading.

 Lynn described Julie Lythcott Haims’ four-step plan for helping your student acquire new skills.
 In case you want to try putting this into practice, here are the steps:

 - Have the student do it on their own

 Remember that it can work for everything from baking Christmas cookies, to cooking a meal, to getting up in the morning!

 We discussed the importance of Time Management.
 If you haven’t already listened to it, we discuss more of that in our previous podcast episode – #009 – The Importance of Anticipating the Key Differences Between High School and College.

 Lynn also mentioned our podcast episode on gap years and taking a break.
 That is not our previous episode, but is our next episode – #011 – Should Your Student Take a Gap Year Before College?
-Watch for that episode coming soon.

 Here are a few additional articles on related topics that might be of interest: